-- 1. When feasible and reasonable in Partial Retention and "seen" areas (defined as 660 feet from trails and 0.5 miles from Forest Service Road 4800000 (FSR 48)), use machine piling for slash piles and avoid piling within 100 feet of another pile.
-Avoid overly dense hand-piling in partial retention areas if hand-piling is necessary for the area. - 2.
-When feasible, slash piles should be at least 50 feet from trails and FSR 48. - 3.
-When feasible and reasonable, within 100 feet of or trails develop slash piles behind existing vegetation as a way of visually concealing piles from trails and Highway 48, or concentrate piles in areas not seen from FSR 48 (established in the visible-landscape map).
+- 1. Modification VQO will be achieved within one year after completion of project activities. - 2.
+When feasible, slash piles should be at least 100 feet from roads. - 3.
+When feasible and reasonable, within 100 feet of roads develop slash piles behind existing vegetation as a way of visually concealing piles from roads, or concentrate piles in areas not seen from roads. - 4.
+Mark side of tree facing away from road and trails within 100 feet of roads. - 5.
+Boundary tags, flagging, and markers will be removed within 100 feet of roads in treatment units after completion of activities.

-- 4. Mark side of tree facing away from road within 100 feet of FSR 48 and trails. - 5.
-Boundary tags, flagging, and markers should be removed from visual foreground areas (i.e., 100 feet) in treatment units after completion of activities. - 6.
-To the extent possible, align temporary roads so view down temporary roads from FSR 48 and trails are limited. - 7.
-To the extent possible, any temporary roads that need to be built in the foreground (660 feet) of trails and FSR 48 should aim to develop routes in the least seen areas established in the visible-landscape map provided for this project. - 8.
-When feasible and applicable, landings should be developed behind existing vegetation as a way of visually concealing landings from trails or FSR 48. - 9.
-Landings created should be placed at least 200 feet from the trails or FSR 48. - 10.
-When feasible and reasonable, long views down skid-trails should be avoided when seen from FSR 48 and system trails. - 11.
-Stump height should be 6-8". attention within 100 feet from FSR 48 and trails. - 12.
-Where feasible and reasonable, flush cut stumps on level land; on slopes, ensure faces of stumps are not visible within 100 feet of trails and FSR 48.
+- 6. To the extent possible, align temporary roads so view down temporary roads from roads are limited. - 7.
+Logging system design should focus landing locations away from system roads whenever possible.
+Where topography or treatment unit widths restrict landing location to close proximity of the roadside, the use of pre-existing landings or other openings are preferred. - 8.
+When feasible, long views down skid-trails will be avoided when seen from roads. - 9.
+Any berms used during decommissioning of temporary roads that are visible from roads will be seeded and mulched. - 10.
+Stump height will be 6-8" within 100 feet from roads. - 11.
+Where feasible and reasonable, flush cut stumps on level land; on slopes, ensure faces of stumps are not visible within 100 feet of roads.